Earn your Certificate of Achievement and prepare for future work as a Surgical Technologist

 Externships, Clinical Rotations and Fieldwork

-Most programs include an opportunity to learn in the real world before you even graduate!
+Our surgical technician programs include an opportunity to learn in the real world before you even graduate!
 You’ll earn impressive experience that looks great on your resume.

 After graduation, we’ll help you with your career search with everything from resume writing help to job search support to interview tips.

 Surgical technologists prepare operating rooms and their equipment prior to surgery.
 They also assist during surgeries by passing instruments and other sterile supplies.
-Between 2018 and 2028 employment for surgical technologists is expected to grow 9%, faster than average growth across all industries, according to the Bureau of Labor Statistics.3

 Surgical technologists are in demand as technological advances improve the safety of surgeries.
 As the baby-boom generation continues to age, it is expected that the rise in surgeries will likely follow.

 Education is a major investment, but it’s an investment in your future.
 Every student comes to Carrington with unique financial needs.
 Carrington College is committed to helping you achieve your education goals.
 We participate in most financial assistance programs, both federal and state, as well as private financing.
 Each program has different requirements and application instructions.
 Student loans, grants and scholarships are available to those who qualify.